gmac/schema-stitching-handbook/stitching-directives-sdl/README.md

 ## Summary

 While reviewing this example, it's important to remember that these SDL directives are just annotations for the static merge configuration that's been discussed throughout previous chapters.
-Let's review the patterns used in this example and compare them to their static configuration counterparts.
+Let's review the patterns used in this example and compare them to their static configuration counterparts...

-Note that this example uses several needlessly complex key patterns for the sake of demonstration.
-For simplicity, it's generally best to use the basic picked key patterns whenever possible.
-Sending object keys is generally only necessary when implementing computed fields.

 ### Single picked key